jerryjappinen/Servant/sample-sites/proot/pages/about/troubleshooting.md

 ### Check PHP's path settings
 Proot will attempt to find out where it is running on its own, but sometimes you have to manually define its location in `paths.php`.

-- Make sure that the initial value of `$paths['root']` represents the location you moved Proot to.
+- Make sure that the initial value of `'root'` represents the location you moved Proot to.
 Uncomment the line to override automatic detection.
-- `$_SERVER['DOCUMENT_ROOT']` is used, but in some rare cases it doesn't work as intended.
+- `'DOCUMENT_ROOT'` is used, but in some rare cases it doesn't work as intended.
 You might have to hack the path it gives.

 ### Check .htaccess